Werner Hegemann: Biography

-Der Gerettete Christus
+Writing

-Hegemann authored the book Der Gerettete Christus (Translated as Christ Rescued) in 1933.
-The book discusses a variant of the swoon hypothesis that Jesus did not die on the cross but only fainted.
+Hegemann authored the book Der Gerettete Christus (Translated as Christ Rescued) in 1928.
+The book discusses a variant of the swoon hypothesis that Jesus did not die on the cross.
+When the book was published, blasphemy proceedings were filed by Berlin authorities against Hegemann for asserting that Jesus was not crucified.

+During the late 1920s Hegemann published two historical books debunking German heroes: Fredericus (published in Germany in 1926 with an English translation in 1929), and Napoleon, or Prostration Before the Hero (published in Germany in 1927 with an English translation in 1931).
+In 1931 he made a lecture tour through South America, visiting Argentina, where he attended a local convention on urban planning at Mar del Plata.
+Hegemann gave a lecture criticising European aesthetics, patterns and planning of this resort city.
+Back to Germany, he devoted himself increasingly to warnings against the National Socialists in a series of political articles.

 Death

-In New York in early 1936, Hegemann became ill, first diagnosed with Sciatica and then hospitalized with apparent pneumonia.
-His illness developed during a time of great stress, as Hegemann sought to support his family of four young children after being required to leave all his assets (and his treasured library and work papers) behind in Germany.
-While bed-ridden at Doctors Hospital (Manhattan) he worked on his last book, the three-volume "City Planning, Housing," intended to supplement and update The American Vitruvius.
+In New York in early 1936, Hegemann became ill, first diagnosed with sciatica and then hospitalized with apparent pneumonia.
+His illness developed during a time of great stress, as he worked to support his family after having to leave all his assets behind in Germany.
+While bed-ridden at Doctors Hospital he worked on his last book, the three-volume City Planning, Housing, intended to supplement and update The American Vitruvius.
 Eventually completed by two co-editors, the last volume appeared in 1938.
-Hegemann died on April 12 1936, at age 55.
+Hegemann died on April 12, 1936, at age 54.
 The treating doctor opined that the cause of death was tuberculous meningitis.